| More about publishing of the KGB documents

 1. The Genocide and Resistance Research Department;

-2. The Memorial Department with the Museum of Genocide Victims; and
+2. The Memorial Department with Museum of Occupations and Freedom Fights; and

 3. The Special Investigation Unit.